goxrp/rippled-postman/README.md

 ## Status

 1. Many of the Public Read APIs hvae been implemented already
-1. Trasaction APIs still need to be completed
+1. Transaction APIs still need to be completed
 1. Polymorphic APIs still need to be completed, e.g. `account_objects`, `ledger_entry`
 1. Admin APIs still need to be completed